Tide of Iron: Winning the game

 The various scenarios specify different victory conditions, based on the stipulated tactical or strategic situation.

 For example, “At the Breaking Point,” considered a good scenario for new players, reflects the strategic situation in Northern France in late July, 1944.
 After weeks of heavy fighting following D-Day, the Allies finally overran the Germans and began their breakout across France with General George S. Patton’s Third Army rapidly advancing.
 Attempting to halt the Allied advance, German Field Marshal Günther von Kluge’s 116th Panzer Division attempted to cut off Patton’s supply line.
 In TOI and this particular scenario, 11 squads of American infantry are dug in to defend the American supply route against an approaching German force of 12 infantry squads supported by a Panzer IV.
 The German player wins by having his units occupy three specified hexes (American positions), thus representing a German breakthrough, presumably to the American supply route.
 The American player wins by preventing the Germans from occupying those same hexes for 8 rounds of play, thus holding their position and protecting Patton’s supplies.

 Another example is in “Silence the Guns,” a scenario based on the Allied effort to push through fortifications along Germany’s Siegfried Line in early 1945.
 In this TOI scenario, the Americans bring to bear 15 infantry squads, two Sherman tanks, and two M3A1 half-tracks against a German defensive position of ten infantry squads highlighted by a pillbox situated on high ground.
 The Americans immediately win if they control the German pillbox (their objective) at the end of any round.
 The Germans win if they can hold the pillbox for six rounds.
 Noteworthy, is if the Germans can hold out at least four rounds, they are expecting reinforcements of two more infantry squads, two Sd.Kfz.
 251 half-tracks and a Panzer IV.
 More reinforcements are possible via a German Reinforcements Strategy Deck granted the Germans by the scenario at the outset of the action.

-Basic combat mechanics
+Basic Combat Mechanics

 During a player's turn, that player can choose which units to activate during the Action Phase, one unit at a time until, usually, three of them have been activated.
 Then it's the other player's turn to do likewise.
 The players alternate in this way until all units on both sides have been activated, to complete the round.

 A unit activation can be any of eight different actions for a given unit, but the two most basic actions are Advance (Move) and Fire (Attack).